Difference Between Assembly Language and Machine Language

 Along with remembering the dozens of code numbers for the operations, the programmer also has to keep track of the addresses for all the data items.
 Hence, Machine language is considered challenging and error-prone.

-Head to Head Comparison between Assembly Language vs Machine Language (Infographics)
+Head to Head Comparison between Assembly Language and Machine Language (Infographics)

 Below is the top 7 difference between Assembly Language vs Machine Language.

-Key differences between Assembly Language vs Machine Language
+Key differences between Assembly Language and Machine Language